 Grilled Peanut Butter Sandwiches: I don’t know why these taste so good grilled.
 I add a bit of honey and sometimes sliced banana.
 It’s amazing.

 Grilled Burritos: This is a camping favorite.
 I use refried beans or black beans and some cheese in jumbo tortillas with salsa and cook them on the grill.

-Popcorn: Most Friday nights (our family fun night) I make batch after batch of popcorn in our air popper and we eat while we play games or watch a movie.
+Popcorn: Most Friday nights (our family fun night), I make batch after batch of popcorn in our air popper, and we eat while we play games or watch a movie.

-This is most of our go-to meals.
+These are most of our go-to meals.
 Adding a few more low-cost meals that are easy and healthy will keep your food bill low without constant fretting.

 Each week we stock up on fresh produce that happens to be on sale that week to add to these dishes.
 For example, when avocados go on sale for .60 each, I’ll buy 8 and add them to everything!
-I stick to the $1 rule for fresh produce and we add about 20-30 lbs of fresh produce a week to our meals.
+I stick to the $1 rule for fresh produce, and we add about 20-30 lbs of fresh produce a week to our meals.